dulko-dev/landing_page/README.md

   <table>
     <tr>
       <td>
-        <p>This is a simple landsacpe page there where used some technic of styles and animations</p>
+        <p>This is a simple landing page there where used some technic of styles and animations</p>
         <p>This is the desktop version (RWD site is in progress)</p>
         <p>This project was bootstrapped with - <a href='https://github.com/facebook/create-react-app' <p>Create React App </p></a></p>
       </td>